Henry Bagiire: Career

 Bagiire taught agriculture at Bukoyo Secondary School from 1992 until 2000, where he rose to the position of head of the Department of Agriculture.
 Between 2000 and 2001, he worked as the Leader of a Research Team for the International Food Policy Research Institute.
 Between 1999 and 2002, he served as the Agricultural Extension Officer for Iganga District.
 From 2002 until 2006, he served as the chairperson of the Mayuge District Service Commission.
 In 2006, he entered politics and contested for the parliamentary seat of Bunya Country West, Mayuge District, on the National Resistance Movement party ticket.
 He was elected.
 On 16 February 2009, he was appointed Minister of State for Agriculture.
 During the 2011 national election cycle he lost to Vincent Bagiire, first during the NRM primaries and again in the general election, in which Henry Bagiire ran as an independent candidate.

 In the cabinet reshuffle of 27 May 2011, he was dropped from the cabinet and was replaced by Zerubabel Nyiira.

-Personal details
+Personal life

-He is married.
+Henry Bagiire is married.
 He belongs to the National Resistance Movement political party.
 His interests include teaching and forest conservation.